NatBat92/guild-wars-2-blog/README.md

 This website was created to complete the fourth Milestone Project for Code Insitute's Full Stack Software Developer course.
 I built this from the ground up using knowledge I gained from the previous modules.
 The objective of this project is to showcase my ability to create a true Full Stack application using the Django framework.
 The full list of technologies used can be found in the technologies section further down.

-Users of this website are able to create, read, update and delete posts regarding any subject in the gaming industry.
+Users of this website are able to create, read, update and delete posts regarding guild wars 2.

 You can find the link to the live website right [here] Please note: To open any links in this document in a new browser tab, please press CTRL + Click.